ItsTheNumberH/Town-Of-H/README.md

  ## *Note.
-This repository is a continuation of Town Of Us, updated by -H to add in a few more roles, loads of bug fixers and many more options.
+This repository is a continuation of Town Of Us, updated by -H to add in a few more roles, loads of bug fixes and many more options.
 Source code is added to each release**

 ![LOGO](./Images/TOU-logo.png)
 ![Roles](./Images/Roles3.png)